fBedecarrats/conservation-deforestation-madagascar/README.md

 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

 > This is a tutorial in French on impact evaluation applied to protected areas in Madagascar.
+It is available online at: https://fbedecarrats.github.io/conservation-deforestation-madagascar/

 # Présentation du contenu